Allies and Friends MN

 We are adapting a small group faith=sharing format that has been field-tested across the globe over the last 70 years.
 After the civil war in Spain, a Catholic movement began in response to the secularism and cynicism that followed the conflict.
 The Cursillo program has now inspired similar movements in several other Christian denominations and transformed countless individuals and congregations.
 Many Cursillo groups last twenty-five or more years,

 Weekly or biweekly "grouping" is a method for sharing and sustaining spiritual growth.
 Participants join or form a group of approximately 6-8 people and follow a simple format.
 The group provides gentle accountability, encouragement and an invitation to honesty and personal sharing.
 This format is beautifully simple and appropriate for anyone seeking God.
+Click here for a handout you can use while inviting people to join.
+And click here for a guide to use in actually conducting a group meeting.
+(The guides should be cut in half lengthwise and then folded in thirds.) |

 Format of a Group